kelseymok/nomnom/busy-mom/greek-pasta-casserole.md

 * 1 Tbsp Olivenöl

 ## Prep (while the kid sleeps)
 1. **Veg**: Halve the small tomatoes, slice the olives, peel the garlic, mince the onion, and slice the Paprika in thin rings.
-Add to bowl, mix, and set aside.
+Add to bowl, mix, and set aside. **HINT:** No time ⏲️??
+Use a big bag of frozen veg ❤️
 2. **Casserole Dish**: Oil the bottom of the casserole dish
 3. **Liquid**: Mix the broth with chopped tomatoes, creme fraiche, paprika (powder), rosemary, and pressed garlic.
 Put in a jar, put in fridge if cooking much later.
 4. **Protein**: fry the ground beef in oil, salt, pepper and whatever spices you like.
 If you're using the vegan variety, skip the cooking step!
 Fridge it.